xjtang/GEOG-392-GIS-Programming/README.md

 At the end of this class, each student will be able to:

 1. Identify a set of requirements for the development of a software system;
 2. Implement standalone programming projects in Python to solve GIS problems;

-3. Integrate custom code into ArcGIS that customizes, automates, and extents its functionality;
+3. Integrate custom code into ArcGIS that customizes, automates, and extends its functionality;
 4. Programmatically access GIS data and use these data in GIS modeling, computation, visualization, and analysis; and
 5. Conceptualize, design, plan, implement, and document a custom GIS programming solution to a real-world problem.